Airstrike hits Ukraine maternity hospital, 17 reported hurt

 One woman stood at the gates of the cemetery to ask whether her mother was among those being buried.
 She was.

-Karmanau reported from Lviv, Ukraine.
-Associated Press journalists Felipe Dana and Andrew Drake in Kyiv, along with reporters from around the world, contributed to this report.
+Associated Press journalists Yuras Karmanau in Lviv, Ukraine, and Felipe Dana and Andrew Drake in Kyiv contributed along with other reporters around the world.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine